In his fabulous 1926 novel, The Sun Also Rises, Ernest Hemingway famously wrote that bankruptcy happens in two ways: “gradually and then suddenly”.

 Single-threaded dependence: The home-grown fixes and custom architectures built over many years by “Mr. DNS” leave network operations highly dependent on the institutional knowledge of one person…but nobody realizes it until that person decides to retire or take another job.

 After all of these things gnaw away at the foundation of the network for several years, the “suddenly” part happens.
-Usually it’s a single event – often a large-scale outage – that serves as a “come to Jesus” moment, putting the severity of the situation into sudden focus.
+Usually, it’s a single event – often a large-scale outage – that puts the severity of the situation into sudden focus.
 Sometimes it’s when Mr. DNS retires – or threatens to quit – that the IT team realizes the trouble they’re in.

 By the time most network administrators and IT executives find that their DDI is broken, the situation is usually desperate.
 They come to solution providers like BlueCat practically begging for a solution to the constant network outages, the flood of service tickets, and the fragility of their network infrastructure.